 The lunch was really a chance to connect with other attendees since not everyone could chat with Derral.
 I basically chatted with some people at my table.
 I chatted with a photographer who had a sizeable, six-figure subscriber count YouTube channel.
 He seemed to quickly lose interest and stop engaging me when he found out I had barely any subscribers.
 Maybe it was my lack of social skills or something else, but we both stopped talking to each other quickly.

 Not everyone was distant or mean.
 The two guys who were traveling through Asia teaching English and growing a YouTube channel were nice.
 I met a woman who came there because her daughter had a somewhat established singing channel (a couple hundred thousand subscribers).
-Her daughter couldn’t make it, but she said just meeting a single YouTuber with a million subscribers that spoke “made it worth it” because she got to pick his brain and set up a potential collaboration.
+Her daughter couldn’t make it herself, but she said just meeting a single YouTuber with a million subscribers that spoke at the event “made it worth it” because she got to pick his brain and set up a potential collaboration.

 I even met a marketer who was clearly into a lot of Black Hat YouTube SEO.
 I was very White Hat and didn’t have the same philosophy, but he was welcoming and friendly to everyone he spoke to, and it was just nice to connect with someone at the event after presentations.